If you work for a non-profit agency or the government, you may be eligible for federal student loan forgiveness after 10 years of repayment.

 Qualifying payments must be made after Oct.
 1, 2007, must be for the full amount due, and must be within 15 days of the due date.
-Only payments made under a qualifying repayment plan while you work for a qualifying employer are eligible.Payment made while you are in school, grace, deferment or forbearance are not qualifying payments.
+Only payments made under a qualifying repayment plan while you work for a qualifying employer are eligible.Payments made while you are in school, grace, deferment or forbearance are ineligible.
 However, your qualifying payments do not need to be consecutive, for example if you have a period of employment with a non-qualifying employer and then return to a job with a qualifying employer.

 You should sign up for automatic payments to ensure your payments are sent each month on time.